 In 1960, Rich DeVos and Jan Van Andel developed an MLM they named Amway – short for American Way.
 Their product was a unique biodegradable soap called Frisk that would avoid FDA scrutiny.
 They created a compensation plan that essentially re-warded those at the top of a pyramid of distributors at the expense of a continuing stream of recruits at the bottom, who bought the hype of promised riches if they followed their system – which included buying products on a monthly basis to qualify for commissions and advancement in the scheme.

-Sales exploded from approximately $½ million in 1960 to $25 million in 1964.
+Company history shows sales exploding from approximately $½ million in 1960 to $25 million in 1964.
 Amway also acquired Nutralite in 1972.
 The “recruiting machine” that Amway developed quickly attracted the interest of vulnerable prospects and of regulators as well – setting the stage for a later battle with the Federal Trade Commission.
 Thus Amway, and the contest between those advocating for consumers, and an industry promoting a flawed business model that featured an endless chain of recruitment, was born.
 It quickly moved through childhood and adolescence after FTC prosecutors were outfoxed and outgunned by Amway’s high powered legal team.
 The FTC’s Judge Pitofsky ruled in 1979 that Amway was not a pyramid scheme provided certain “retail rules” were followed – including a buyback provision, a minimum of ten retail sales every moth, and the requirement that most products must be consumed before reordering (to prevent “stockpiling”).